紐約市長 Bloomberg 呼籲同志婚姻合法化

 That’s democracy.

-And the essence of democracy is a public debate
+And the essence of democracy is a

 and a public vote.